MakenGithub/MakenGithub/README.md

 👋 Hi, I’m @MakenGithub

-🌍 I’m from Argentina, studying Computer Engineering at the National University of the Northwest of Buenos Aires Province (UNNOBA).
+🌍 I’m from Argentina, studying Computer Engineering at the UNNOBA (National University of the Northwest of Buenos Aires Province).
 I am fluent in Spanish and currently learning English.

 👀 I’m interested in software development for microcontrollers and embedded systems.
 I specialize in C++ and Assembler programming languages.
 I also have an interest in home automation and IoT, and although I’m a beginner in this area, I plan to dedicate myself to it in the future.